Willacy County, Texas

 Based on the Aggie Horticulture Network papaya fact sheet, we have a male papaya plant.
 "Male flowers are borne in long sprays that originate along the trunk.
 Each spray is much-branched with inch-long, trumpet-shaped, male flowers."

 What I don't understand is why it is producing fruit.
 They are not the large papayas found on a typical female or hermaphrodite plant.
 Nonetheless, there is fruit hanging down.

 Can someone explain this to me please?
 The flowers we look at only have stamen.

 Almost looks like a succulent.
 Can't identify

-Willacy County Texas plant identification about 3 years ago
+Willacy County TX plant identification about 3 years ago